 While sitting in the listening position, press the Test Button on the remote.
 The test tone will start playing at the front left channel.
-After a few seconds, it will move to the center channel, then the front right channel, surround right, surround back right, surround back left, surround left and finally the subwoofer, displaying the channel name on the front of the receiver and in the semi-OSD display, as well as the current level setting (varies between $-10 \, \mathrm{dB}$ and $+10 \, \mathrm{dB}$).
-Press the A/V Buttons to adjust the level setting, and the tone will remain at that channel until several seconds after your last adjustment.
+After a few seconds, it will move to the center channel, then the front right channel, surround right, surround left and finally the subwoofer, displaying the channel name on the front of the receiver and in the semi-OSD display, as well as the current level setting (varies between -10dB and +10dB).
+Press the ▲/▼ Buttons to adjust the level setting, and the tone will remain at that channel until several seconds after your last adjustment.
 When you have finished adjusting the levels, press the Test Button again to stop the tone.
-Measure the levels by ear, or using an SPL meter, as described above.
+Measure the levels by ear, using an SPL meter, or using the remote, as described above.